 \subsection{Hilbert complexes}

+We continue by briefly summarizing some key definitions of Hilbert complexes, as this generalization of the construction is needed for analysis.
+For a more detailed exposition to Hilbert complexes, we refer to \cite{arnoldFEEC2}.

-A \emph{Hilbert complex} is a cochain complex where each $C^k$ is a Hilbert space and the differential operators $d^k$ are closed densely-defined unbounded linear operators.
-Since the differential operators are densely-defined but not necessarily defined on the entire $C^k$, we refer to both the full Hilbert complex and the subcomplex defined by the subspaces $\dom \; d^k \subset C^k$, known as the \emph{domain complex}.
+A \emph{Hilbert complex} is a cochain complex where each $C^k$ is a Hilbert space and the differential operators $d^k$ are closed densely defined unbounded linear operators.
+Since the differential operators are densely defined but not necessarily defined on the entire $C^k$, we refer to both the full Hilbert complex and the subcomplex defined by the subspaces $\dom \; d^k \subset C^k$, known as the \emph{domain complex}.
 Moreover, we will be working with \emph{closed Hilbert complexes}, meaning that each differential operator has closed range.

 Each of the spaces in the cochain complex are equipped with inner products, which defines the adjoint of the differential operator.
 For $a \in C^k$, $b \in C^{k+1}$, the adjoint is given by the following equation: